-Robots have long been used in shoemaking, but Nike doubled down on robo-manufacturing with its 2013 investment Grabit, a robotics startup that uses electroadhesion (a form of static electricity) to help machines manipulate objects in novel ways.
+Robots have long been used in shoemaking, but Nike doubled down on robo-manufacturing with its 2013 investment in Grabit, a robotics startup that uses electroadhesion (which works using static electricity) to help machines manipulate objects in novel ways.

-Since then, Nike has started using Grabit’s technology to assemble a sneaker’s “upper”— the flexible part of the shoe that sits atop the foot.
-(The upper is highly technical to manufacture, and had long been one area where human intervention was necessary.)
+Since then, Nike has started using Grabit’s technology to assemble a sneaker’s “upper” — the flexible part of the shoe that sits atop the foot.
+The upper is highly technical to manufacture and has typically been an area where human intervention is necessary.

-By embracing manufacturing systems that rely more on machines and less on humans, fashion brands of the future will speed up production and minimize concerns around labor conditions in their facilities.
-However, they also risk potential blowback from automating a factory workforce — albeit a notoriously poorly paid workforce operating under difficult conditions.
+By embracing manufacturing systems that rely more on machines and less on humans, fashion brands are wanting to speed up production while looking to minimize concerns around labor conditions in their facilities.

 Inventory & Distribution